 Reach for this book when you want to celebrate your child's unique identity or start a meaningful conversation about how people move, communicate, and experience the world differently.
 It is particularly essential for families seeking to see the intersection of Black heritage and disability reflected with dignity rather than as a struggle to be overcome.
 Through a series of vignettes, the book introduces various disabilities within the Black community, fostering a sense of belonging and pride.
 It is a warm, educational tool that normalizes disabled life for children aged 5 to 10, replacing mystery with curiosity and appreciation.
 Parents will value how it empowers Black disabled children to see themselves as heroes of their own stories while teaching all children the importance of inclusive community building.

-A Black child in early elementary school who is beginning to notice their own disability or that of a peer and needs a mirror that reflects their specific intersectional identity.
+A Black child in early elementary school who is beginning to notice their own disability or that of a peer and needs to see themselves represented in a book.
 It is also perfect for a classroom setting looking to broaden its definition of diversity.

 This book can be read cold.
-Parents may want to familiarize themselves with the specific terminology used (such as 'Deaf' with a capital D) to reinforce the cultural aspects mentioned in the text.
+The book uses specific terminology related to disability culture, such as 'Deaf' with a capital D, which the book explains.
+Parents may find it helpful to familiarize themselves with these terms.
 A parent might reach for this after their child asks a blunt or curious question about a person using a mobility aid, or if the child expresses feeling 'different' or 'left out' because of a physical or sensory need.

 Younger children (5-7) will focus on the vibrant illustrations and the 'how-to' of different aids.
 Older children (8-10) will grasp the deeper social implications of representation and the importance of Black disability culture.

-Most disability books feature white protagonists.
-Most Black-centric books focus on history or hair.
-This book fills a critical gap by specifically centering the intersection of Blackness and disability, written by an author with lived experience.
+Unlike most disability books that feature white protagonists, or Black-centric books that focus on history or hair, this book centers the experiences of Black people with disabilities.
+It is written by an author with lived experience. ```

 This is a concept-driven nonfiction narrative that profiles various Black characters living with different disabilities, including deafness and physical impairments.
 Rather than a singular plot, the book functions as a gallery of lived experiences, illustrating how these individuals navigate their daily lives, hobbies, and social circles within their cultural context.